k2view-academy/K2View-Academy/articles/TDM/tdm_gui/23_task_globals_tab.md

 ![add global](images/task_add_global.png)

 - **Variable Name** - select a value from the drop-down list of Global variables defined in the Fabric implementation.
-- **Logical Unit** - can be populated with either 'ALL' to impact all the task's LUs or a specific LU name.
+- **Logical Unit** - can be populated with either 'ALL' (impacting all the task's LUs) or a specific LU name.
 - **Variable Value** - the default value is displayed.
 You can set a different value on the variable.